 Step 1.
 Open the elevated Command Prompt.

 Step 2.
-On the prompt, type the following line, and press
+On the prompt, type the following line, and press Enter from the keyboard:-

 The above command will remove Wi-Fi, ethernet as well as virtual adapters, if any.